Azure/Real-time-Payment-Transaction-Processing-at-Scale/README.md

-# Cosmos DB NoSQL API - Payments
+# Azure Cosmos DB NoSQL API & Azure OpenAI Service - Payment & Transaction Processing

 ## Introduction

-This repository provides a code sample in .NET on how you might use a combination of Azure Functions, Cosmos DB, OpenAI and EventHub to implement a payment tracking process.
+This repository provides a code sample in .NET on how you might use a combination of Azure Functions, Azure Cosmos DB, Azure OpenAI Service and Azure Event Hubs to implement a payment tracking process.

 ## Scenario